Adam Taggart: Suwon Samsung Bluewings

-On 18 February 2019, Taggart was sold to Suwon Samsung Bluewings for $150,000.
+On 18 February 2019, Taggart was sold to Korean giants, Suwon Samsung Bluewings for $150,000.
 Taggart made his debut on 1 March 2019 in a 2–1 defeat against Ulsan Hyundai where he came on as a substitute at half time scoring in the 63' minute.
-On 14 August 2019, he was named K-League Player of the Month for July.
+On 14 August 2019, he was named K League Player of the Month for July.
 Taggart was almost unplayable in July, scoring seven goals in just six league appearances to shoot to the top of the K-League scoring charts.
-On 17 August 2019, he scored his first K-League hat trick against Gangwon FC.

-He would finish the 2019 K-League 1 season as top goal scorer in his debut season.
+On 17 August 2019, he scored his first K-League hat-trick against Gangwon FC.
+Taggart would finish the 2019 K-League 1 season as the league top goal scorer in his debut season and also winning the 2019 Korean FA Cup with the club.

+On 26 August 2020, Taggart scored his second hat-trick for the club against FC Seoul in 3–1 win.

 Cerezo Osaka

-On 20 December 2020, Taggart was transferred to Cerezo Osaka.
+On 20 December 2020, Taggart was transferred to J1 League club Cerezo Osaka.

-Return to Perth
+Third spell at Perth Glory

-On 15 December 2022, Perth Glory announced that Taggart would be returning to the club on a three-and-a-half year deal.
+On 15 December 2022, Perth Glory announced that Taggart would be returning to the club on a three-and-a-half-year deal.

+On 11 October 2023, Taggart was named as co-captain along with Mark Beevers ahead of the 2023–24 A-League season.
+His fine form throughout the season earned him a returned to the national team after a two years hiatus.

+At the conclusion of the 2023–24 A-League season, Taggart became the first player in the A-League to win the golden boot whilst playing for a team who finished last.

 International career

+Taggart represented Australia at U-20 level at the 2012 AFC U-19 Championship in United Arab Emirates and at the 2013 FIFA U-20 World Cup in Turkey.

+Senior

 Taggart made his debut for Australia in late 2012, in the second preliminary round of the 2013 EAFF East Asian Cup against Hong Kong, coming off the bench in a narrow win.
 He scored his first two international goals days later in a win over Chinese Taipei.

 In 2013, Taggart played in the 2013 EAFF East Asian Cup, scoring a goal in a loss to China.

 Taggart was a part of the Socceroos squad for the 2014 FIFA World Cup, and played in matches against Netherlands and Spain.

+In March 2024, Taggart returned to the national team after two years earning the called up with his stunning form for Perth Glory scoring 15 goals in 19 appearances in the 2023–24 A-League season.